smartdevicelink/sdl_app_library_guides/docs/Customizing Look and Functionality/Customizing the Keyboard/index.md

 !@

 @![javascript]
 The `ChoiceSetManager` used to customize the keyboard is currently missing from the SDL JavaScript Suite.
 This will be addressed in a future release.
-However you can still customize the keyboard through the `setGlobalProperties` RPC.
+However you can still customize the keyboard through the `SetGlobalProperties` RPC.
 !@

 ## Setting Keyboard Properties